ben-marshall/microcoder/docs/architecture.md

 ## Instructions

-- All instructions will be implemented as functions which execute *in zero time*.
-This makes them much easier to implement and re-use with different arguments.
-A side effect of this is to mandate that all `n_*` signals for program variables are of type `reg`.
+- All instructions will be implemented as sequential statements in the appropriate states of the FSM where they are used.

 ## Program blocks